 Suffolk University does not tolerate any behavior that constitutes harassment on the basis of race, color, sex, religion, national origin, veteran’s status, sexual orientation, or disability.
 In light of this harassment policy, it is appropriate to further clarify that Suffolk University, its religious groups, and its religious coordinators are committed to mutual respect and non-proselytization.
 Any form of religious harassment and manipulation is opposed, while the roles of personal freedom, doubt, and open critical reflection in healthy spiritual growth are affirmed.
 Religious harassment is constituted by coercive behavior that affects one’s personal freedom to choose one’s own religious practices.

 As an urban institution in the heart of Boston, Suffolk University Law School does not provide parking for students.
-However, the Law School participates in the Semester MBTA Program which offers students the opportunity to prepay for a semester of T-passes at a savings of 11%.
+However, the Law School participates in the Semester MBTA Program which offers students the opportunity to prepay for a semester of T-passes at a discount.
 Please contact the Dean of Students Office (LawDeanOfStudents@suffolk.edu) for more information.

 In addition, the Law School has discounted parking arrangements with several area garages*.